 This is where your deepest work comes from.
 This is the most important mindset shift that will affect not just your art but your life.
 This is the secret to creating your most personal and authentic art.

 Stay tuned for more on trusting yourself.
-In the meantime, if you’d like to explore further the concept of trusting yourself as you create and begin to experiment with mark making in your studio, pair this post with my new introductory course Activating The Canvas.
-You can read about it here as well as see an example video from the course on Creating 6 Maquettes.
-Get started activating the canvas and creating abstract art.
+In the meantime, if you’d like to explore further the concept of trusting yourself as you create and begin to develop a robust studio practice, pair this post with Studio Journey: A Journey Of Self Expression, my abstract painting workshop membership where you get access to monthly Art Bundles to fuel your creative fire.
+Get inspired and stay motivated to paint.
+Click HERE to enroll.

 I’d love to hear your thoughts about exploring, experimenting and trusting yourself in your studio practice.
 Please share this post with your friends.